 Requirements for the Bachelor of Arts Degree-General Emphasis.
-Majors complete 32 semester hours in economics with a GPA of 2.00 or better.
-They also complete a required course in statistics, PRDV-100 Using Computers, and a required course in calculus or quantitative methods.
+Majors complete 36 semester hours in economics with a GPA of 2.00 or better.
+They also complete a required course in statistics and a required course in calculus or quantitative methods.
 The department recommends two courses in calculus for students planning graduate study in economics.
 Majors must earn grades of C- or better in all required courses except ECON-201 and ECON-202.

-- 4 ECON-201 Principles of Macroeconomics

-- 4 ECON-202 Principles of Microeconomics

-- 4 ECON-311 Intermediate Macroeconomics

-- 4 Choose from: ECON-313 Intermediate Microeconomics Theory or ECON-315 Managerial Economics

-- 4 ECON-499 Applied Research Methods

-- 4 One statistics course (MGMT-202, MATH-108, MATH-109, MATH-180, PSYC-123)

-- 4 One course in calculus or quantitative methods
+- 4 ECON-201 Principles of Macroeconomics - 4 ECON-202 Principles of Microeconomics - 4 ECON-311 Intermediate Macroeconomics - 4 Choose from: ECON-313 Intermediate Microeconomics Theory or ECON-315 Managerial Economics - 4 ECON-499 Econometrics - 4 One statistics course (MGMT-202, MATH-108, MATH-109, MATH-180, PSYC-123) - 4 One course in calculus or quantitative methods - 16 16 hours of economics electives selected with faculty adviser guidance.

-- 2 PRDV-100 Using Computers

-- 12 hours of economics electives selected with faculty adviser guidance.
 Of these 16 elective hours, students may take only one of the following courses: ECON-330 International Trade and Finance,

 ECON-341 Economic Policy, ECON-375 Topics in Economics, ECON-442 Emerging Markets Economics, and ECON-465 Global Financial Markets.
+A maximum of 4 semester hours of ECON-503 Internship may be applied to the electives.